 The whole process is fun, but it can also be frustrating.

-As of 2013, we’re posting our Claymations in unlisted playlists on YouTube.
+We are posting our Claymations in unlisted playlists on YouTube.
 YouTube is blocked to students when they use the internet at YWPS.
 Please use an unfiltered internet service to view the animations.